Auckland City Hospital

-Auckland City Hospital is a public hospital located in Grafton, Auckland, New Zealand.
-It is the largest hospital in New Zealand, as well as one of the oldest medical facilities in the country.
-It provides a total of 1,165 beds (As of 2021).
-It was established in 2003 as an amalgam of Auckland Hospital (acute adult care), Starship Hospital (acute children's care), Green Lane Hospital (cardio-thoracic care) and National Women's Hospital (maternity, newborn and obstetrics and gynecology).
+Auckland City Hospital is a tertiary level public hospital located in Park Rd, Grafton, Auckland, New Zealand.
+It is the largest hospital in New Zealand, with a total of 1,187 beds (As of 2026).
+The first hospital on the site dates back to 1847.
+Auckland City Hospital was established in 2003 when Auckland Hospital (acute adult care), Green Lane Hospital (cardio-thoracic care) and National Women's Hospital (maternity, newborn and obstetrics and gynecology) were brought under one roof.
+The hospital is closely associated with Starship Children's Health, a separate subsidiary facility on the same grounds, located just to the northwest of the City Hospital.
+Rare or complex medical conditions from all over New Zealand may get referred here.
 Public hospitals in Auckland have been run by Te Whatu Ora – Health New Zealand since 2022.

-Importance

-The emergency department alone sees about 47,000 patients annually (over 55,000 as of 2008), of which 44% are treated as in-patients.
-Colocated with its emergency department is the Starship Hospital children's emergency department, which sees another 30,000 patients annually, making the campus one of the busiest in Australasia.

-The hospital is a research and teaching facility as well, providing training for future doctors, nurses, midwives and other health professionals.
-Rare or complex medical conditions from all over New Zealand may get referred here.
-The hospital is closely associated with Starship Children's Health, a separate subsidiary facility on the same grounds, located just to the northwest of the City Hospital.
-The hospital is adjacent to Auckland Medical School.
+The hospital is also a research and teaching facility, providing training for medical students, doctors, nurses, midwives and other health professionals.
+It is adjacent to the University of Auckland Medical School.